-Bill attended Missouri Valley College in Marshall, Missouri, and received a degree in Human Relations.
+Bill attended Junior College in Bismarck and then attended Missouri Valley College in Marshall, Missouri, and earned a B.S. degree in Human Relations.
 Throughout his college years he continued to play the violin.
-After college, Bill became a District Executive for the Boy Scouts of America but, after four years decided that music, especially the violin, really was his main interest.
-He returned to college in Winona, Minnesota, to study with Milton Davenport and majored in string music education.
+After graduation, Bill became a District Executive for the Boy Scouts of America but, after four years decided that music, especially the violin, really was his main love and interest.
+He returned to college in Winona, Minnesota, studied the violin with Milton Davenport, and majored in string music education.

-After graduation, Bill taught orchestra in the public schools of Eau Claire, Wisconsin.
-He taught strings at all grade levels, from elementary to high school for twenty-seven years.
+Bill then taught orchestra in the public schools in Eau Claire, Wisconsin and taught strings students in elementary, middle and high school for twenty-seven years.
 During these years, Bill became interested in violin repair and building.
-If a student damaged an instrument, they often could not afford to get them repaired, or the school district repair budget was used up.
-This forced Bill to make repairs on the instruments himself.
-He attended many workshops on string repair and became quite proficient in repair work.
+If a student damaged an instrument, they often could not afford to get them repaired, or the school district repair budget was used up, giving him the opportunity to make repairs on the instruments himself.
+He attended many workshops on string repair and became quite proficient at it.